mbilal234/spam-call-analysis/readme.md

 npm install -g appium
 ```

-Then install OpenCV, which is required for image comparison functions.
+Then install OpenCV for Node, which is required for image comparison functions.
 [Detailed instructions can be found here](https://github.com/justadudewhohacks/opencv4nodejs#how-to-install)
 ```
 npm install --save opencv4nodejs
 ```